IBM-Cloud/ansible-collection-ibm/docs/ibm_function_package.rst

   user_defined_parameters (False, str, [])
     Parameters values in KEY VALUE format.
 Parameter bindings included in the context passed to the package.

+  bind_package_name (False, str, None)
+    Name of package to be binded.

+  namespace (True, str, None)
+    (Required for new resource) IBM Cloud function namespace.

+  name (True, str, None)
+    (Required for new resource) Name of package.

   id (False, str, None)